 Compilers’ Manual

-The CM is a ‘living document,’ which will be periodically revised and enhanced as the body of expertise and knowledge develops worldwide.
-While a first draft of the CM was presented and formally welcomed by the UNSC (Decision 51/116) in 2020, in 2023 an updated version has been published.
+The CM is a ‘living document,’ periodically revised and enhanced as the body of expertise and knowledge develops worldwide.
+While a first draft of the CM was presented and formally welcomed by the UNSC (Decision 51/116) in 2020, an updated version has been published in 2023.
 Future updates aim to include the International Recommendations on Statelessness Statistics (IROSS) and further lessons leant.

-The 2023 edition was revised by EGRISS’ Technical Subgroup on ‘Methodological Research and Guidance Development’ and is structured around a series of Use Cases (see links below) which cover most scenarios in which National Statistical Offices will consult the IRRS and IRIS:
+The 2023 edition was revised by EGRISS’ Technical Subgroup on ‘Methodological Research and Guidance Development’ and is structured around a series of Use Cases which cover most scenarios in which National Statistical Offices will consult the IRRS and IRIS.
+Case Study examples of good practice in the production of refugee and IDP statistics, provided by EGRISS members, are interwoven throughout the manual.

 A. Including refugees or IDPs in a population census